 Francisco J. Núñez

-For the past two decades Mr. Núñez has extended and invigorated the repertoire for young voices by commissioning over 100 pieces of music from many of today’s most distinguished established and emerging composers, 80 alone through YPC’s groundbreaking Transient Glory and Radio Radiance commissioning series, greatly contributing to the ever-evolving fabric of music in the 21st century.
+For the past two decades Mr. Núñez has extended and invigorated the repertoire for young voices by commissioning over 100 pieces of music from many of today’s most distinguished established and emerging composers, the majority through YPC’s groundbreaking Transient Glory and Radio Radiance commissioning series, greatly contributing to the ever-evolving fabric of music in the 21st century.
 As a composer himself, Mr. Núñez wrote his first choral work, Misa Pequeña, at age 15, winning early acclaim for seamlessly fusing a wide gamut of cultures and musical idioms.
 Today, he composes countless compositions and arrangements in all musical formats and styles, from classical to pop, commissioned from him by choirs, orchestras, and solo instruments.

 Francisco Núñez’s early years contributed to his passion for providing children with a path to fulfilling their life’s potential.
 He grew up in close-knit Dominican family in New York City’s Washington Heights.
 As a piano prodigy, he spent his time away from school at home practicing piano.
 Through his musical talent, he met other children with the same interests in music but from different cultural and economic environments.
 He learned from them, and they learned from him.
 After he graduated from NYU as a piano performance major, he formed the Young People’s Chorus of New York City, bringing children from underserved neighborhoods together with children from more privileged circumstances.
 With music as the equalizer, the diversity in the group resulted in new vocal colors and a confident urban style, creating not only a vibrant new choral sound, but also an avenue for children to succeed.

-Mr. Núñez recently created the Núñez Initiative for Social Change Through the Choral Arts, bringing together leaders in various fields to develop a strategy to promote social advocacy for children to choral conductors and music teachers across the nation.
+Mr. Núñez created the Núñez Initiative for Social Change Through the Choral Arts, to bring together leaders in various fields to develop a strategy to promote social advocacy for children to choral conductors and music teachers across the nation.
 As children’s advocate, he is often invited to give keynote speeches to major organizations around the world as a leading authority on the role of music in achieving equality and diversity in today’s society.